jfcloutier/karma_system/design_notes/som.md

 If:

-* level L+1 is empty of CAs and all level L-1 CAs are in umwelts and
+* the level above is empty of CAs and all CAs at the level below are in umwelts and
-* the CA attempting mitosis can recruit 1 or more CAs at level L
+* the CA attempting mitosis can recruit 1 or more CAs at at its level to be with it in the umwelt of the newly created CA one level above

 Then:

-* the mitotic CA creates a CA at level L+1 with itself and the recruited CAs as its umwelt.
+* the mitotic CA creates a CA one level above with itself and the recruited CAs as its umwelt.

 #### Adding a CA at the same level